 Please submit an official transcript for all programs, both undergraduate and graduate, for which you were awarded a degree.
 Please note that unofficial transcripts may be uploaded to the online application, but official transcripts are required for an application to be considered complete.

-As part of the online application you will need to prepare a personal statement that addresses why you want to pursue the Executive Master in Science and Technology Leadership at Brown, what you hope to learn from the program, and how your participation will enrich the experience of others in the program (approximately 500 words).
+As part of the online application you will need to prepare a personal statement that addresses why you want to pursue the Master of Science in Technology Leadership at Brown, what you hope to learn from the program, and how your participation will enrich the experience of others in the program (approximately 500 words).

 Description of Critical Challenge